Any tool is only as good as our ability to use them.

 12. Web Analytics

 Usually considered an afterthought, there are tools that are used to measure the effectiveness and performance of online marketing campaigns.
-Think about web analytics tools as the workhorse of your marketing tech stack.
+Think about web analytics tools or account based marketing tools as the workhorse of your marketing tech stack.

 Building a Stack That Aligns with Your Business Goals